 If the thumb muscles have been severely weakened or wasted away, your hand strength and function may be limited even after surgery.

 Both endoscopic and open carpal tunnel release have benefits and risks.
-Studies don't show that one procedure is better than the other.footnote 2
+Studies don't show that one procedure is better than the other in the long term.footnote 2

 After open surgery, recovery may be slower than after endoscopic surgery.
 And there may be some pain in the wrist and hand.
 You may also have some tenderness around the scar.
 There are also the risks of any type of surgery, including possible infection and risks of general anesthesia.
 But most open carpal tunnel surgery is done with local anesthesia or regional block rather than with general anesthesia.